-Finally, six respondents linked the Amendment to refusal of scans or genetic testing which might disclose a fetal anomaly, and in the process give the woman the information needed to decide to have an abortion.
-One respondent said their HCP explicitly informed them that a scan could not be provided because they would not be able to “do anything” under the Amendment.
-This suggests that while the scan was permissible, its availability was conditioned by the Amendment prohibition on abortion.
+Finally, six respondents linked the Amendment to refusal of requests for scans or genetic testing that might disclose a fetal anomaly, and in the process give them the information needed to decide to have an abortion.
+One respondent said that their HCP explicitly informed them that a scan could not be provided because they would not be able to ‘do anything’ under the Amendment.
+This suggests that while the scan was permissible, its availability was conditioned by the Amendment’s prohibition on abortion.
 Tests and scans for anomalies were never illegal in Ireland, and it was never illegal to travel abroad for an abortion based on scan or test results.
-Indeed, the 13th Amendment recognised a constitutional right to travel for abortion.
-Only expansive misinterpretation of the Amendment – suggesting that a possible future abortion in another jurisdiction was a legally cognisable risk to fetal life - could justify denying access to these services.
+Indeed, the 13th Amendment recognized a constitutional right to travel for abortion.
+Only expansive misinterpretation of the Amendment – suggesting that a possible future abortion in another jurisdiction was a legally cognizable risk to fetal life – could justify denying access to these services.

-It is unsurprising that women’s accounts suggest that the Amendment had uses which the courts never scrutinised.
+It is unsurprising that women’s accounts suggest that the Amendment had uses that the courts never scrutinized.
 Legal precepts may be vernacularized in strained and unforeseen ways, ‘dragging’ unexpected issues into their orbit.
-The production of legality “may include innovations as well as faithful replication.”
-Although our data cannot tell us about HCPs’ legal consciousness, it can tell us that some women perceived the Amendment at work beneath clinical decision-making.
+The production of legality ‘may include innovations as well as faithful replication’.
+Though our data cannot tell us about HCPs’ legal consciousness, it can tell us that some women perceived the Amendment to be at work beneath clinical decision making.

-Entanglement With Other Powerful Discourses
+5.2 Entanglement with other powerful discourses

 Law is inseparable from social life.
 It is applied by and to social individuals with imperfect legal knowledge, in fields where law depends on other norms for influence.
-Women perceived that the Amendment resonated with other powerful social discourses, including Catholic social teaching, anti-abortion sentiment and biomedical accounts of risk.
+Women perceived that the Amendment resonated with other powerful social discourses, including Catholic social teaching, anti-abortion sentiment, and biomedical accounts of risk.

 Unsurprisingly, some women associated their Amendment experiences with Catholic medical ethics.
 This was not an abstract association.
-Beth’s account attributing difficult miscarriage experiences at a ‘Catholic run’ hospital to the Amendment shows how the Amendment, Catholic institutional power and Catholic pastoral presence intersected in one experience:
+Beth’s account attributing difficult miscarriage experiences at a ‘Catholic run’ hospital to the Amendment shows how the Amendment, Catholic institutional power, and Catholic pastoral presence intersected in one experience:

 My treatment for miscarriages was awful and I was patted on the leg and told better luck next time and that my womb was empty … no empathy, no aftercare … [A] nun appeared and told me it was God’s will.
 [It] is a Catholic run hospital where clearly the 8th puts the unborn child above woman’s wishes.

-Meanwhile, when Frances asked why her request for anomaly scans were refused, she was told that Ireland was a “Catholic country” and that abortion was illegal in Ireland due to the Amendment.
+Meanwhile, when Frances asked why her request for anomaly scans were refused, she was told that Ireland was a ‘Catholic country’ and that abortion was illegal in Ireland due to the Amendment.

 In other cases, refusals of care and information depended on abortion stigma independent of the Amendment, even if the Amendment reinforced it.
-For instance, some miscarrying women felt HCPs treated them with hostility because they were suspected of seeking an abortion.
+For instance, some miscarrying women felt that HCPs treated them with hostility because they were suspected of seeking an abortion.
 Abortion, of course, was forbidden by the Amendment.
 This is clear from Tina’s account:

 I received no after care or post-miscarriage advice apart from being given a leaflet and a few snide remarks from nurses that why was I so upset if I wanted to kill my baby anyway.
 I was less than 6 weeks pregnant.
-It wasn't a baby.
+It wasn’t a baby.
 I had never mentioned that I wanted an abortion.
 I was upset during one of the scans when the radiologist kept telling me to look at the screen and say goodbye to my baby.
-I told her I didn't want to see something I never asked for.
-I don't think I have recovered yet from the trauma of being spoken to like that.
+I told her I didn’t want to see something I never asked for.
+I don’t think I have recovered yet from the trauma of being spoken to like that.